 |CONTACT: Rob Soule, Neogen Corporation, 517/372-9200|

 Neogen Corporation (Nasdaq: NEOG) develops and markets products dedicated to food and animal safety.
-The company’s Food Safety Division markets dehydrated culture media and diagnostic test kits to detect foodborne bacteria, natural toxins, food allergens, drug residues, plant diseases and sanitation concerns.
+The company’s Food Safety Division markets diagnostic test kits to detect foodborne bacteria, natural toxins, genetic modifications, food allergens, drug residues, plant diseases, and sanitation concerns, and dehydrated culture media.

 This press release is also available in: [ PRINTABLE VERSION ]